Reds vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Reds have a record of 2-7.

-- When it comes to the over/under, the Reds and their opponents are 6-4-0 in their previous 10 games.

-- The Reds have fallen short of covering the runline in the one of their past 10 matchups that had a set spread.
+- The Reds have come up short of covering the runline in the one of their past 10 matchups that had a set spread.
+Cincinnati and its opponent have finished below the over/under for three straight games, with the average total set by sportsbooks during that stretch being 9.2.

 Reds Betting Records & Stats

+- Cincinnati has entered eight games this season as the underdog by +125 or more and is 1-7 in those contests.

+- The Reds have an implied victory probability of 44.4% according to the moneyline set for this matchup.

-- Games involving Cincinnati have gone over the total set by oddsmakers in 11 of 19 chances this season.
+- Cincinnati and its opponents have hit the over in 11 of its 20 games with a total this season.

 - The Reds have played just one game with a spread this season and did not cover in that contest.